-In 2019, if an individual clinician or group does not satisfactorily report or participate while submitting MIPS data, an automatic payment adjustment of up to negative 7 percent will apply to Medicare Part B payments in 2021.
-CMS makes the final payment adjustment decisions not the ACC.
+In 2020, if an individual clinician or group does not satisfactorily report or participate while submitting MIPS data, an automatic payment adjustment of up to negative 9 percent will apply to Medicare Part B payments in 2021.
+CMS makes the final payment adjustment decisions not ACC or Veradigm.

-Practices should be able to use the PINNACLE/Diabetes Collaborative performance reports to gauge their likelihood of meeting 2019 MIPS requirements.
+Practices should be able to use the PINNACLE/Diabetes Collaborative performance reports to gauge their likelihood of meeting 2020 MIPS requirements.
 Practices also can use the MIPS Dashboard within the Physician Dashboard to gauge their performance in each performance category.
-The ACC cannot guarantee safety from the MIPS payment adjustment because CMS ultimately makes this decision.
+The ACC and Veradigm cannot guarantee safety from the MIPS payment adjustment because CMS ultimately makes this decision.

-More information on ACC’s Outpatient Registries – including data collection, research opportunities and MIPS participation – is available on our website.
+More information on the ACC and Veradigm's Outpatient Registries – including data collection, research opportunities and MIPS participation – is available on our website.

 CMS will review and calculate final performance scores by July 1, 2020, to determine whether clinicians and groups satisfactorily met the 2019 MIPS requirements.
 The data submitted in 2019 will be used to calculate the payment adjustment applied to 2021 Medicare Part B payments.